jyanqa/jyanqa.github.io/_pages/about.md

 author_profile: true
 ---

-My name is Quynh Anh, pronounced /kwin an/.
+My full name is Nguyen Quynh Anh (/ŋwiən kwin an/), but friends call me short Anh.

 I'm a Data Science graduate with a focus on Machine Learning and Natural Language Processing.